fumofumiz/tccm-homeworks2025/project2b/README.md

 is used instead.
 The keyword reduction(+:) ensures that the reduction will be done by summing up the stored values on each thread.
 This is specifically the case of the dot product.

-The error and the norm are transfered to the CPU because respectevily the condition is tested on it and the dsqrt function doesn't work on the GPU.

 After the while loop the line